Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    ```

-Observe that one text file per each port of each kernel is generated using the `--dump` feature and the filenames are in the format of `<graph-name>_<sub-graph-class-name>_<sub-graph-instance-name>_<kernel-index>_[in]/[out]_index.txt` for graph input/output files.
+Observe that one text file per port of each kernel is generated using the `--dump` feature and the filenames are in the format of `<graph-name>_<sub-graph-class-name>_<sub-graph-instance-name>_<kernel-index>_[in]/[out]_index.txt` for graph input/output files.

-5. Open the `$(COMPONENT_NAME)/Output/x86sim/x86simulator_output/dump/mygraph_in_out_0.txt` file, and note the `Iteration` and `snapshot` values recorded in that file.
-This matches with the dimensions (buffer size) specified in the graph code per iteration.
+1. Open the `$(COMPONENT_NAME)/Output/x86sim/x86simulator_output/dump/mygraph_in_out_0.txt` file, and note the `Iteration` and `snapshot` values recorded in that file.
+These match the dimensions (buffer size) specified in the graph code per iteration.

-6. Similarly, you can open the input/output of all the kernels in a graph, and observe the intermediate outputs as well as the interface ports.
+2. Similarly, open the input and output of all the kernels in a graph to observe the intermediate outputs and the interface ports.

 ### Deadlock Detection

 AI Engine designs can run into simulator hangs.
-A common cause is insufficient input data for the requested number of graph iterations, mismatch between production and consumption of stream data, cyclic dependency with stream, cascade stream or asynchronous buffers, or wrong order of blocking protocol calls (acquisition of async buffers, read/write from streams).
+Common causes include insufficient input data for the requested number of graph iterations, mismatch between production and consumption of stream data, cyclic dependency with stream, cascade stream or asynchronous buffers, or wrong order of blocking protocol calls (acquisition of async buffers, read/write from streams).

-By default, the x86simulation detects the deadlock (if any), and the messages that appear in the console guides you on debugging further.
+By default, the x86simulation detects deadlocks (if any).
+Console messages guide you on further debugging.

 #### Scenario 1

 1. For example, open the `src/kernels/data_shuffle.cc`, and comment out line 24.

-2. Compile the design by rebuilding the *AI Engine* Component.
+2. Compile the design by rebuilding the AI Engine Component.

-3. Run x86simulation by selecting the **Run** option under **X86SIMULATION** in **Flow** navigator.
+3. Run x86simulation by selecting **Run** under **X86SIMULATION** in **Flow** navigator.

 4. Observe that the x86simulator detects error and output messages on the console.
 In addition to that, the file, `${PROJECT_PATH}/Emulation-SW/x86simulator_output/simulator_state_post_analysis.dot`, is generated.